nnm288/Decked-Out/README.md

 1. Install GitHub for Unity
 2. Window > GitHub > Settings
 3. Login to GitHub account and add repo URL
-4. Unity might make you commit current changes before pushing and pulling, so make sure the most recent version is installed before commiting and pushing
+4. Unity wants you to commit changes to the repo.
+Instead of commiting and pushing go to the changes, select all, right click and discard changes.
-5. Pull the repo to make sure everything is up to date
+6. Pull the repo to make sure everything is up to date

 ### Building and Running
 Currently there is no working build for Decked Out